On this page you will find answers to our FAQs surrounding boating on Scotland’s canals during Covid-19.

 Can I book a transit licence for 2021?

-We are looking to introduce an online booking facility for transit licences, please keep an eye on scottishcanls.co.uk for the latest update on this.
+We are looking to introduce an online booking facility for transit licences across all waterways.
+At the moment you are able to book online transit licenses for the Crinan Canal only.
+Please keep an eye on scottishcanals.co.uk for the latest update on this.

 Some hire boat companies are taking bookings for 2021.
 Please check with them directly.